norahellstadius/norahellstadius.github.io/README.md

 In summary the following steps were taken:

-1. Extract images from the production dataset that do not have labels.
+1. **Get Images with no labels:** Extract images from the production dataset that do not have labels.
-2. Select a random sample of 5000 images without labels from the extracted images.
+2. **Select random sample:** Select a random sample of 5000 images without labels from the extracted images.
-3. Use a pre-trained image classifier to predict the probability of each image belonging to a plant class.
+3. **Use trained classfier:** Use a pre-trained image classifier to predict the probability of each image belonging to a plant class.
-4. Keep the images with a probability less than or equal to 0.6 of belonging to a plant class.
+4. **Select images classified as non plant:** Keep the images with a probability less than or equal to 0.6 of belonging to a plant class.
-5. Visualize the selected images and manually verify which ones are non-plants.
+5. **Manually label:** Visualize the selected images and manually verify which ones are non-plants.
-6. Create a new dataset with the verified non-plant images and fine-tune the pre-trained model.
+6. **Fine tune model:** Create a new dataset with the verified non-plant images and fine-tune the pre-trained model.

 In the jupyter notebook <cite>Find_OtherImgs.ipynb</cite> (<a href="https://github.com/Harvard-IACS/Babban_Gona/blob/main/train_production_classifier/Find_OtherImgs.ipynb">source</a>) you can follow steps 1-6 in more detail.